Papaya-Messiah/Shift_Cipher/README.md

 # Shift Cipher
-Shift cipher program to transform texts and break them using a dictionary
+Program to transform texts using a shift/Caesar cipher in the Latin Alphabet (a-z).
+Has functionality to encrypt and decrypt files with a given key.
+Can forcibly decrypt files using this encryption scheme.